alexsanya/BackentTrial/README.md

 ### Integration tests
 - `model.js` been modified, separate sequelize config added for integrations tests run
 - Integration tests will use separate database file `database-test.sqlite3`
+- Database seeds before each test for this reason tests are configured to run sequentially with help of `jest-serial-runner`

 ### Swagger UI
 - to test API endpoints `swagger-ui-express` been added